elgs/leanweb/README.md

 ### LWEventBus

-`LWElement` comes with an instance of `LWEventBus` that helps web components to talk to each other by sending and receiving events and data.
-You could use your own way for component communication. `LWEventBus` is however a choice for you.
+`LWElement` comes with a global instance of `LWEventBus` that helps web components to talk to each other by sending and receiving events and data.
+You could use your own way for component communication. `LWEventBus` is just a choice for you.

 #### addEventListener(eventName, callback)

-You can use `LWElement.eventBus` to get the instance of event bus, and use `LWElement.eventBus.addEventListener(eventName, callback)` to subscribe to a type of event from the event bus. `addEventListener` takes two parameters.
+You can use `LWElement.eventBus` to get the global instance of event bus, and use `LWElement.eventBus.addEventListener(eventName, callback)` to subscribe to a type of event from the event bus. `addEventListener` takes two parameters.
 The first `eventName` is the name of the event, and the second `callback` is a function that will get called when a event is sent to the event bus.
-The `callback` function takes a parameter `event`, which contains `eventName` and `data` fields. `addEventListener` returns the eventListener instance being added, which could be passed in `removeEventListener` as parameter.
+The callback function that takes a parameter `event`, which contains `eventName` and `data` fields. `addEventListener` returns the eventListener instance being added, which could be passed in `removeEventListener` as parameter.